 The Centre houses the highly decorated literary press Giramondo Publishing, and the pre-eminent literary review site in Australia, The Sydney Review of Books.
 With all this we are able to offer a multifaceted understanding of literature and writing.
 Hazel Smith is a world leader in the field of practice-led research, research-led practice, and this carries with it our philosophy of deepening the understanding both of critical and creative practice by linking critical and creative thinking.
 In short, we think this is one of the best places in Australia either to become a writer or to think in a critical and scholarly way about writing.

 Critical and Creative Writing Program

-Research Methods: This is a team-taught unit that relates to methods of research in both creative and critical activity.
+Applied Methods in Literature and Creative Writing: This is a team-taught unit that relates to methods of research in both creative and critical activity.
 The unit will also be the place students begin to map out their creative or critical Masters project.

 Idea (Conceiving Experience): This unit explores some of the creative, philosophical and social dimensions of time.
 Taught by Gail Jones.

 Display (Sounds, Images, Texts): will examine the relationship between text and sound, literature and music.
 Taught by Hazel Smith.

 Applied Practice in Literature and Creative Writing: A unit in which students, led by Centre staff, will workshop ideas from their final project

 Masters Project: provides the opportunity for students to undertake a major research project in a selected area under academic supervision.
 Students are allocated an experienced supervisor in their field of study.

 Students can choose to complete three units (one semester long skilling unit and two intensive units) in order to graduate with a Graduate Certificate (something that is particularly beneficial for high school or primary school teachers currently working and looking to upgrade their qualifications as teachers of literature and creative writing).
 One semester full time or part time equivalent.